Business Mentoring – increasing self awareness.

 But everybody’s doing it!

 So, if hiring juniors is so problematic… why does everyone do it?
 Honestly?
 I think because it’s standard practice.
 No one ever questions it (until now, I guess!).
 We automatically assume that running a business and managing people means finding people who are less experienced than us.
 And it’s not just bookkeepers or business owners who do it.
 It’s common practice in every business, in every industry, at every level.
 Just about everybody does it.
 But is it really the savvy way to scale and grow your business?
 Is it really better to find people who are less smart than you and hire them to do the jobs that you don’t want to do?
 Like the admin jobs, or the jobs that are getting in the way of you being able to do the “real” work?
 Sometimes, just because “everyone’s doing it” doesn’t mean it’s the best approach for your business.
 A little side note… how do junior bookkeepers get experience, then?
-Just like I say to start-up bookkeepers “don’t take on start-up businesses…they don’t have money and neither do you.”… I say the same with staff.
+Just like I say to start-up bookkeepers “don't take on start-up businesses…they don't have money and neither do you.”… I say the same with staff.
 We think we should hire the less experienced person first and later get a more experienced person when we can afford it.
-But that’s not the best way to operate.
+But that's not the best way to operate.
 The right time to give a junior bookkeeper experience is when YOU are an experienced employer who can dedicate the time to training and afford all the time and patience that takes.
-So junior bookkeepers can learn from you and in your business… but only when you’re at the right phase.
+So junior bookkeepers can learn from you and in your business… but only when you're at the right phase.
+A junior can be a wonderful asset, but it has to be at the right time, when you and your business are stable.
+This is where getting business mentoring helps; no one wants to fail, but without counsel our plans can fail even when done with good intentions.

 Smart people hire smarter people